 Traditionally one of the more budget-friendly resorts in the 3 Valleys, Les Menuires doesn’t disappoint at the end of the year.
 200 French ski school instructors descend the slopes by torchlight in the evening, and there’s a great fireworks display to mark the beginning of the New Year.
 There’s also musical entertainment, free mulled wine and snacks to get everyone in the celebratory spirit.

 The resort is great for kids the whole season, with a swimming pool and two cinemas to keep them entertained.
 Plus, there’s Speed Mountain – an unusual toboggan run on rails.
 Those brave enough to try it get to experience a thrilling 1km trip full of twists and turns.
 Children over the age of five are allowed to ride with an adult.

 Again, with access to the largest lift-linked ski area in the world, Les Menuires offers a fantastic range of skiing.
 Intermediate and advanced skiers can shoot off to the 3 Valleys to take advantage of the incredible number of runs, while beginners can perfect their skills on the great nursery slope area in the resort.
 There’s also a good selection of ski schools for learners, including an ESF centre.

 Are you planning your winter ski holiday?
-You can search our excellent range of ski accommodation from the PowderBeds homepage.
-If you can’t find what you’re looking for, don’t hesitate to contact us on 0131 240 3300 or firstname.lastname@example.org
+Use the search box at the top of this page or contact us on 0131 240 3300 or [email protected]

 Posted on Friday 06 Nov 2015